When America sings for you

 - Funny Background Event: In "Satisfied", as Angelica is singing her solo, Lafayette is getting ready to talk to her before Alexander shoos him off.

-- The Ghost: John Adams is never seen in the musical, despite being much discussed (and much maligned).
+- John Adams is never seen in the musical, despite being much discussed (and much maligned).
 Other Founding Fathers not appearing in the musical are Ben Franklin and John Jay, though they are mentioned.

 - Franklin's absence is a deliberate one on the part of the author.
 An earlier draft included a solo for Ben as he charmed French ladies and drummed up support for the Revolution, but Miranda discovered that Franklin would take over any play he was in and decided it was better to leave him on the sidelines.